Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 Do Snow Brushes Scratch Car Paint?

-Yes, a snow brush may scratch car paint if not careful while trying to use the brush to remove snow/ice from the car.
+Yes, a snow brush may scratch car paint if you are not careful while using it to remove snow or ice from the car.

 However, to safely remove snow/ice from a vehicle without leaving a scratch, do the following: